eshaben/xcm-sdk-mkdocs/docs/example-usage.md

 const sdkInstance = new Sdk();
 ```

-You can choose either method, as both will return the data necessary to initiate an asset transfer between the source chain and the destination chain.
-Using `assets` will provide additional data along the way, including the list of supported assets and, once an asset is selected, the supported source and destination chains that are able to send and receive the asset.
+You can choose either method, as both will return the data necessary to initiate an asset transfer between the source and destination chains.
+Using `assets` will provide additional data along the way, including the list of supported assets and, once an asset is selected, the supported source and destination chains that can send and receive it.

 The process for using `assets` to build the transfer data is as follows: